skoro/php-tkui/README.md

 Copy the provided `.env.example` into `.env` and customize the options.

-Debug mode allows you to find out which commands execute by Tcl engine.
+Debug mode allows you to find out which commands are executed by Tcl engine.
 To enable the debug mode set:
 ```env
 DEBUG=true